Share this on Social Media...

 Tables of Rates and Rate Structures: Data tables that list all utilities' residential and non-residential water, wastewater and residential irrigation rate structure details as well as the monthly-equivalent bills computed at different consumption levels.

-Blog posts related to drinking water & wastewater connection fees, system development charges, availability fees, special assessments, and mandatory connections in North Carolina:
+Blog posts and recorded webinars related to drinking water & wastewater connection fees, system development charges, availability fees, special assessments, and mandatory connections in North Carolina:

 - Upfront Charges for Local Government Water and Sewer Capital (Kara Millonzi, November 8, 2016)